splitbrain/docker-phpfarm/README.md

 The following will run the container and map all ports to their respective ports on the local machine.
-The current working directory will be used as the document root for the Apache server and the server it self will run with the same user id as your current user.
+The current working directory will be used as the document root for the Apache server and the server itself will run with the same user id as your current user.

     docker run --rm -t -i -e APACHE_UID=$UID -v $PWD:/var/www:rw \